 Weight Loss & Diets

-A research showed that in high fat diet fed rats, persimmon supplementation helped significantly reduce the rise in plasma lipids, including total cholesterol, triglycerides and low density lipoprotein levels.
-This is said to be due to persimmons’ ability to regulate bile acid synthesis (7).
+One research showed that in high-fat diet-fed animals, persimmon supplementation helped significantly reduce the rise in plasma lipids, including total cholesterol, triglycerides, and low-density lipoprotein or “bad” cholesterol levels.
+This is said to be due to persimmons’ ability to regulate bile acid synthesis (14).

-Another study has come to a similar conclusion that persimmons can have anti obesity qualities by regulating lipid metabolism.
-The aqueous extract of persimmon fruit inhibits the synthesis of fat and lipids, as well as regulating intracellular mechanisms related to lipids (8).
+Another study has come to a similar conclusion that persimmons can have anti-obesity qualities by regulating lipid metabolism.
+The aqueous extract of persimmon fruit inhibits the synthesis of fat and lipids and regulates intracellular mechanisms related to lipids (15).

-However, due to the carbohydrate content of persimmons, these fruits have to be used in moderation during a weight loss diet.
+However, due to the high sugar content of persimmons, these fruits have to be used in moderation during a weight loss diet.

 Here, we will talk about how persimmon fits into some specific diets.

-Japanese persimmons are preferred during a low calorie diet, as opposed to common persimmons.
+Japanese persimmons are preferred during a low-calorie diet, unlike common persimmons.